impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-11-content.md

 fi
 ```

-So if the user's input was the string "shell", then we abort with one error message ("shell integration not enabled.
-Run \`rbenv init' for instructions.").
+So if the user's input was the string "shell", then we abort with one error message (`shell integration not enabled.
+Run 'rbenv init' for instructions.`).

 We would reach this branch if we tried to run `rbenv shell` before adding `eval "$(rbenv init - bash)"` to our `~/.bashrc` config file (if we're using `bash` as a shell) or `eval "$(rbenv init - zsh)"` to our `~/.zshrc` file (if we're using `zsh` as a shell).
 In this case, `$command_path` would be empty.